-Title Issued / Compiled Applicable (1) Impact ( ) AASB 9 Financial Instruments (incorporating AASB 2014-7 and AASB 2014-8) December 2014 1 January 2018 Nil - The objective of this Standard is to improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
-Given the nature of the financial assets of the City, it is not anticipated the Standard will have any material effect. (ii) AASB 15 Revenue from Contracts with Customers December 2014 1 January 2019 This Standard establishes principles for entities to apply to report useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
-The effect of this Standard will depend on the nature of future transactions the City has with those third parties it has dealings with it may or may not be significant. (iii) AASB 16 Leases February 2016 1 January 2019 Under AASB 16 there is no longer a distinction between finance and operating leases.
+Impact Nil - The objective of this Standard is to improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
+Given the nature of the financial assets of the City, it is not anticipated the Standard will have any material effect.
+This Standard establishes principles for entities to apply to report useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
+Applicable (1) 1 January 2018 1 January 2019 Issued / Compiled December 2014 December 2014 lave not yet been adopted are set out as follows: Title AASB 9 Financial Instruments (incorporating AASB 2014-7 and AASB 2014-8) AASB 15 Revenue from Contracts with Customers lave no (i) (ii)

+with.
+It may or may not be significant.
+Under AASB 16 there is no longer a distinction between finance and operating leases.
 Lessees will now bring to account a right-to-use asset and lease liability into the statement of financial position for all leases.
 Effectively this means the vast majority of operating leases as defined by the current AASB 117 Leases which currently do not impact the statement of financial position will be required to be capitalised on the statement of financial position when AASB 16 is adopted.
-Notes: (1) Applicable to reporting periods commencing on or after the the given date.
 Currently, operating lease payments are expensed as incurred.
 This will cease and will be replaced by both depreciation and interest charges.
 Based on the current number of operating leases held by the City, the impact is not expected to be significant.